Would you rather listen instead? Click here for the 10-minute audio recording.

 Yes, I’ve really thought about this day, the perfect day, our perfect gathering.

 Now, I have truly enjoyed our time together.

 Now go home, please.
 I’m fine.
 I love you all so very much.

 (Don’t forget to call me next week).

-If you sense changes in your aging loved ones this holiday season, I can help you sort it out: It’s not only what to look for, it’s then how to talk about it, and then what to DO.
+If you sense changes in your aging loved ones this holiday season, I can help you sort it out.
+It’s not only what to look for.
+It’s also how to talk about it and then what to DO.
 My job is to help ensure you and your elders have a say about how things will go and where you’ll end up.